D.C. has already seen winter’s worst, but March could still bring cold and snow

 He also sees the possibility of a cold shot around February’s final weekend and the chill could last into early March.

-“There are signs of a big cold front in early March in the mid-continent,” he said, while acknowledging it’s an open question as to how much of that cold reaches the eastern U.S.
+“There are signs of a big cold front in early March in the mid-continent,” he said, while acknowledging it’s an open question as to how much of that cold reaches the eastern United States.

-Based on computer models projections, which are bouncing around, Rogers foresees March being a variable month.
+Based on computer-model projections, which are bouncing around, Rogers foresees March being a variable month.
 “We may have some transient cold events in the first half, and then prevailing warmth for the second half,” he said.

 In terms of snow, Rogers wouldn’t rule out seeing some more.
-He expects below average amounts over the next two weeks but sees an opportunity for near-average amounts through the first half of March.
+He expects below-average amounts over the next two weeks but sees an opportunity for near-average amounts through the first half of March.

 How this winter ranks to date

-Although measurable snow hasn’t fallen in the District since Jan.
+Although measurable snow hasn’t fallen in D.C. since Jan.
 28, the seasonal snowfall total of 12.3 inches is still running ahead of the average Feb.
 15 amount of 9.6 inches.
 However, with no snow probable in the next 10 days, the difference from average will only be about an inch by Feb.
 25.

-Unless Rogers is right and snow chances increase some toward the end of February and early March, the District could end up with below-average snowfall for the fifth time in the past six winters.
+Unless Rogers is right and snow chances increase some toward the end of February and early March, D.C. could end up with below-average snowfall for the fifth time in the past six winters.

-Recall just four weeks ago, we were discussing “a historically snowy January” as more than a foot of snow had fallen in a series of three storms in the first half of the month.
+Recall just four weeks ago, we were discussing “a historically snowy January” as more than a foot of snow had fallen in three storms in the first half of the month.
 But since Jan.
-16, just 0.2 inches has accumulated.
+16, just 0.2 inches have accumulated.

-The winter may not only end up with only below average snowfall, but also seems virtually assured to have its sixth milder than normal winter in the past seven.
+The winter may not only end up with below-average snowfall, but also seems assured to be milder than normal for the sixth time in the past seven years.

 While January was persistently cold and we’ve had a handful of cold days in February, it’s been another mild winter on balance.
 With just two weeks left in meteorological winter, defined as December through February, the average temperature so far is tied for the 16th mildest on record dating back to 1872:

-- December was 5.9 degrees warmer than normal, second mildest on record
+- December was 5.9 degrees warmer than normal, second mildest on record.

-- January was 2.9 degrees colder than normal, the 66th coldest on record
+- January was 2.9 degrees colder than normal, the 66th coldest on record.

-- February, so far, is running 2.0 degrees warmer than normal, tied for the 18th mildest on record
+- February, so far, is running 2 degrees warmer than normal, tied for the 18th mildest on record.

 With the spate of 60s in the forecast ahead, February’s warm anomaly could grow, and this winter’s mildness will climb higher in the rankings.